The BSL activity program

 Bushwick – XIV, Old Stanley’s, and Pearls

-Fort Greene – The Alibi or Public House
+Fort Greene – Black Forest or Brooklyn Public House

 Park Slope – 4th Ave pub, Mission Dolores and The Gate